 How Do Cats Find Their Way Home?

-The reasons behind a cat’s uncanny ability to find its way home aren’t fully understood.
+The reasons behind a cat’s uncanny ability to find their way home aren’t fully understood.
 It’s thought that cats possess a homing instinct, a way to tell directions in ways other than the use of their physical senses.
 Unlike with other animals, such as homing pigeons, scientists don’t know exactly how cats are able to navigate.

 Cats also have a very strong sense of smell and connection to their home territory, thanks to their love of scent marking.
 Scent may play a role in how cats are able to find their way home from short distances but not necessarily longer ones.